LuckehPickle/uModal/README.md

  * Warning
  * Error

-Define a modals type by using the following:
+Define a modal type by using the following:

 ```javascript
 uModal.create(title, body, uModal.type.WARNING);